-Any airfare; passport and visa expenses; government arrival and departure taxes, Argentina's Reciprocity Fee; any meals ashore with the exception of breakfast at the host hotel before embarkation; alcoholic and non-alcoholic beverages; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, massage and other personal charges; telecommunications charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; supplements for adventure options; fuel surcharge may apply.
+Airfare; passport and visa expenses; government arrival and departure taxes; meals ashore unless specified; alcoholic and non-alcoholic beverages; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, bar, and other personal charges; phone and internet charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; kayaking; fuel surcharge may apply.

 *Emergency Evacuation Insurance: